 The outermost part of the rind is grated using a zester to produce lemon zest, which also has many culinary values for its flavor-rich oil glands.

 Iced lemon tea is a refreshing drink.

 ≻≻-Back to Fruits from Lemon.
-Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.